[Last updated December 16, 2024]

 With another tax season quickly approaching, it is time to determine tax-deductible expenses you’ve incurred.
 Identifying potential tax deductions is important because it helps seniors save more money during retirement.
-Knowing what expenses apply to you can be tricky.
+Still, knowing which expenses are deductible can be tricky.
 Here, we’ll explain what a tax deduction is and then outline some tax-deductible expenses for seniors, such as those for medical, dental, and long-term care costs.

 What is a tax deduction?